-— You are 86 now and at 60 you started studying such a tough and physically demanding sport as Kyudo which you've been practicing for 25 years now.
+— At 60 you started studying such a tough and physically demanding sport as Kyudo, and you've been practicing it for over 25 years now.
 How did this even happen?

 — When I moved to India at 60, I was actually planning to practice gardening.
 But I accidentally met a Kyudo master, visited his class and developed a passion for it.
 To tell the truth, I was a terrible student.
-For a long time I did terrible.
+I did terribly for a long time.
 Even when I followed my teacher to Japan he was very displeased with me.
 Eventually, he even kicked me out of his class.
 He said I was hopeless.
-But I was so attracted to archery because it was not just a sport, but a way of life.
+But I was attracted to archery because it was not just a sport, but a way of life.
 Unlike the usual kind of archery, in Kyudo we aim not just to hit the target.
 A bow is only a tool that allows us to open up, physically and mentally.
 To make a shot, you have to straighten your back and slow down.
 If you master this art, which is extremely difficult, you can hit the target even with your eyes closed.
-It happens by itself.
+It happens on its own accord.
 This skill of opening up to the world that I have mastered along with archery is most precious to me.
 That's why I continued to practice despite anything.
 And when I was 70, I started to teach, because with age came an urge to share my knowledge.

-— What helps you to enjoy your life after fifty?
+— What helps you enjoy your life after fifty?

 — I think it's the skill of living in the present that I have mastered in the last 25 years.
 It is the key to enjoying your life in full.
 Enjoying life doesn't mean being unreasonably excited all the time.
 On the contrary, as I became older I realized that the first step towards finding the joy of life was to accept reality openly and sincerely, accept everything as it is.
 Reality is not perfect.
 But it is important to face the truth.
 This attitude works wonders.
 By the way, speaking about joys, after sixty I fell in love with dancing.